What is animal-type melanoma?

 What is the outlook for patients with animal-type melanoma?

 As animal-type melanoma is rare, there is less information about prognosis available compared to other types of melanoma.
-It is thought to have a better prognosis than superficial spreading malignant melanoma of a similar Breslow thickness.
+It is thought to have a better prognosis than superficial spreading melanoma of a similar Breslow thickness.

 - It may spread to regional lymph nodes and recur locally

 - Recurrences have been noted many years after presentation.

 - Visceral metastases and death are extremely uncommon.